IceRaptor/PitCrew/README.md

 ### Morale and Lifestyle

 MechTechs are people too, and benefit (or suffer!) from their working environment.
 A company with high morale will rub off on the hired crews, making them more productive and less likely to leaving in the middle of a contract.

+## DEVELOPER NOTES

+our crew size determines your total # of techpoints.
+* Each mechbay with an active mech requires 1 point per day for maintenance
+* Any surplus points can go towards repairs/changes.
+* Techpoints are multiplied by crew skill modifier (rookie, vet, etc), morale modifier (spartan -50%, extrav +50%)
+* Upgrades provide a flat bonus to every repair/change currently happening So if you have 20 tech points from crew, who are elites and extravagant, you might get 40 tech points If you have all 18 bays open with mechs in them that's 40 - 18 = 22 points for repairs/changes Automation/harness/machine shop would add their bonus directly to each of those,  so a +3 yields 10,10,11 points.
+If you drop to 1 active job though, you're only getting 22 + 3 points ChassisTags will also factor in; omni is either a reduction in cost and/or tech point bonus on that particular model